adithyasingapore/portfolio_2-power_bi/README.md

 In this repository, there is 1 PowerBI file (the dashboard project) and 1 Excel worksheet (the dataset).

+The survey was conducted and dataset provided by Alex Freberg (also known as Alex The Analyst), special thanks to him - https://www.alextheanalyst.com/

 The original data required extensive cleaning before visualisation, but instead of doing this in Excel, I have done it within the PowerBI project itself using Power Query.

 **Transforming Data 1 - Yearly Salary**